Will I be protected if my brokerage firm becomes insolvent?

 Instead, the firm of the future was said to have wrongfully commingled client funds with its own before its stunning collapse into bankruptcy in the U.S. Its Canadian arm suffered a similar fate, and that’s where the CIPF stepped in while accounting firm KPMG was appointed to oversee the firm’s insolvency in Canada.

-In November 2011, the IIROC and the CIPF announced that they had obtained a bankruptcy order against MF Global Canada Co., appointing the accounting firm to “ensure the fair and orderly management of customer accounts.”
-The move came just a few days after the company’s American parent firm, MF Global Holdings Ltd., had filed for bankruptcy itself.
-The Canadian affiliate was suspended as a dealer member of the IIROC the next day because it was admittedly “capital deficient.”
-Similar proceedings were happening in parallel in the U.S. thanks to the CIPF’s American counterpart, the Securities Investor Protection Corporation.
+In November 2011, the IIROC and the Canadian Investor Protection Fund in Canada announced that they had obtained a bankruptcy order against MF Global Canada Co., appointing the accounting firm to “ensure the fair and orderly management of customer accounts.”
+The move came just a few days after the company’s American parent firm, MF Global Holdings Ltd., filed for bankruptcy.

 Dealing with mutual funds regulators

-But the collapse of MF Global in Canada and the U.S. in 2011 paled in comparison to the spectacular fall of Lehman Bros. in 2008.
-Even with the United States Securities and Exchange Commission, the Commodities Futures Trading Commission, the Financial Industry Regulatory Authority, and other regulators at play in the country’s financial markets, the fall of Lehman Bros. still came as an unexpected shock to global capital markets.
+The collapse of MF Global in Canada and the U.S. in 2011 paled in comparison to the spectacular fall of Lehman Bros. in 2008.
+Even with the United States Securities and Exchange Commission, the Commodities Futures Trading Commission, the Financial Industry Regulatory Authority, and other regulators at play in the country’s financial markets, Lehman Bros.’s fall still came as an unexpected shock to global capital markets.

-Fortunately, for most individual investors in Canada, the United States, and elsewhere, investor protection funds are set up to step in if a brokerage firm goes bankrupt.
-While there are limits to the coverage afforded by these funds, such as the CIPF in Canada and the SIPC in the United States, most people of modest means can rest easy knowing that their assets are protected even if the company that manages them goes out of business.
+Fortunately, investor protection funds are set up to step in if a brokerage firm goes bankrupt for most individual investors in Canada, the United States, and elsewhere.
+While there are limits to the coverage afforded by these funds, such as the Canadian Investor Protection Fund in Canada and the SIPC in the United States, most people of modest means can rest easy knowing that their assets are protected even if the company that manages them goes out of business.

-The funds don’t cover investment losses caused by dips in the market, or as a result of bad, negligent, or outright fraudulent investment advice.
-For investors who find themselves out of pocket due to a broker’s bad faith actions or bad advice, there’s no fund set up for that, but rather for the courts to decide.
+The funds don’t cover investment losses caused by dips in the market or as a result of bad, negligent, or outright fraudulent investment advice.
+For investors who find themselves out of pocket due to a broker’s bad faith actions or bad advice, there’s no fund set up for that; rather, it’s for the courts to decide.

 We hope you found this article on what to do if your brokerage firm becomes insolvent helpful.